Posted in 2010-2019, Film Review

 Synopsis: A freed slave sets out on a mission to rescue his wife from the clutches of a crooked slave owner, aided by a German dentist turned bounty hunter.

 All the film’s principal cast play their roles to perfection.
 Special mentions go out to Foxx and Waltz.
 Foxx delivers a powerful performance, as he goes from being a really timid and weak slave to a confident bounty hunter under the guidance of his German partner.
-Another stellar performance also comes from Waltz in his second film with Tarantino, the first being Inglorious Basterds.
-His performance here, like in Basterds, was one in the Austrian excelled and landed him the Oscar for Best Supporting Actor for the second time, a rare achievement in Hollywood.
-Waltz and Foxx have great chemistry on screen and as the film develops, their partnership only gets stronger.
+Another stellar performance also comes from Waltz in his second film with Tarantino, the first being Inglourious Basterds.
+His performance here, like in Basterds, was one that the Austrian excelled in and landed him the Oscar for Best Supporting Actor for the second time, a rare achievement in Hollywood.
+Waltz and Foxx have great chemistry on screen, and as the film develops, their partnership only gets stronger.
 Leonardo DiCaprio also excels in his role as Calvin Candie, the cruel and brutal owner of the plantation on which Django’s wife is held in captivity.
-Similarly, Samuel L Jackson, plays Candie’s fiercely loyal house slave, Stephen, and again, the performance by Jackson was incredible.
+Similarly, Samuel L Jackson plays Candie’s fiercely loyal house slave, Stephen, and again, the performance by Jackson is incredible.

-While Candie, initially appears to be the film’s main villain, it could be said that it is Stephen who plays the main antagonist.
-His relationship, or lack of it with Django is almost instantaneously hostile and only worsens as the plot develops.
+While Candie initially appears to be the film’s main villain, it could be said that Stephen is the film’s main antagonist.
+His relationship, or lack thereof, with Django is almost instantaneously hostile and only worsens as the plot develops.
 Meanwhile, the camaraderie between Stephen and Candie is fascinating to watch as Stephen is forever lurking over his master’s shoulder like a predator that is lurking, waiting for the right moment to pounce on its prey.
 The dialogue between the main characters is outstanding.

-In true Tarantino style, the film has some very violent moments, some of which may cause the viewer to wince in horror.
-Yet, at other times, the violence is at times somewhat over the top, or excessive.
+In true Tarantino style, the film features some very violent moments, some of which may make viewers wince in horror.
+Yet, at other times, the violence is somewhat over the top or excessive.
 Yet the violence is Tarantino’s signature piece and he delivers in emphatic style with some great action sequences.
-Nevertheless, the films offers moments that will keep you glued to your seat, or maybe hiding behind the couch in fear.
-However, the film offers comedy value and it has its comedic moments that will get the audience laughing.
-The length of the film may put some people off, as Tarantino films have had tendencies to drag on for a little bit too long.
+Nevertheless, the film offers moments that will keep you glued to your seat, or maybe hiding behind the couch in fear.
+However, the film offers comedic value, with moments that will get the audience laughing.
+The length of the film may put some people off, as Tarantino films have a tendency to drag on a little too long.
 However, with Django Unchained, every minute counts and is important to the plot.

 Another top drawer aspect of this film, as with many Tarantino films, is the soundtrack.
-With the likes of John Legend, Jerry Goldsmith, 2pac and Luis Bacalov, the soundtrack delivers the tone of each scene perfectly and hats off to Mr Tarantino for that.
+With the likes of John Legend, Jerry Goldsmith, 2Pac, and Luis Bacalov, the soundtrack perfectly sets the tone for each scene, and hats off to Mr Tarantino for that.
 However, along with some criticism over the violence, the constant use of the N word in this film is another aspect has attracted a lot of disapproval from some viewers.
 In spite of this, Django Unchained is a terrific film and in my opinion, is Tarantino’s best yet.
-The character development, particularly Django’s is just superb.
-Similarly, the acting is fantastic all round with some terrific action sequences and a superb soundtrack.
+The character development, particularly Django’s, is just superb.
+Similarly, the acting is fantastic all around with some terrific action sequences and a superb soundtrack.
 Waltz deserved his second Oscar for Best Supporting Actor.

 Tarantino deserved his second Oscar for Best Original Screenplay.
-Without doubt, it is a film that breaks boundaries, and goes places where some directors would not dream to go.
+Without doubt, it is a film that breaks boundaries and goes places where some directors would not dream of going.
 It is controversial of course, but controversy and Quentin Tarantino practically go hand in hand.
-The film delivers on all fronts and it is a must see.
+The film delivers on all fronts, and it is a must-see.

-With top notch performances, excellent directing, a funny and sharp script, with over the top violence, this is Tarantino at his very best.
+With top-notch performances, excellent directing, a funny and sharp script, and over-the-top violence, this is Tarantino at his very best.

 a